DaDa

-DaDa is the eighth solo studio album by American rock singer Alice Cooper, released on September 28, 1983 by Warner Bros.
+DaDa is the eighth solo and overall fifteenth studio album by American rock singer Alice Cooper, released in September 1983, by Warner Bros.
 Records.
-DaDa would be Cooper's final studio album until his sober re-emergence in 1986 with the album Constrictor.
-Its cover art was based on a painting by surrealist artist Salvador Dalí titled Slave Market with the Disappearing Bust of Voltaire (1940).
-Produced by long-time collaborator Bob Ezrin, at the time his first production with Cooper in six years, DaDa was recorded at ESP Studios in Buttonville, Ontario, Canada.
+DaDa would be Cooper's final studio album until his sober re-emergence in 1986 with the hard rock album Constrictor.

-DaDa peaked at No. 93 in the UK but failed to dent the US Billboard 200.
-"I Love America" was released as a single solely in the UK over a month after the album's release.
+Background and recording

+DaDa was produced by long-time collaborator Bob Ezrin, at the time his first production with Cooper in six years since his third solo studio album Lace and Whiskey (1977), during that interim Ezrin had produced Pink Floyd's studio album The Wall (1979), with people comparing the sound of certain tracks on DaDa to Pink Floyd.
+The guitar solo on "Pass the Gun Around" was compared to David Gilmour's playing style.

+The album was recorded at ESP Studios in Buttonville, Ontario, Canada, and made use of local musicians with contributions from Juno Award-winning vocalist and keyboardist Graham Shaw, bassist Prakash John and vocalist Lisa Dal Bello, who would soon be known by her stage name Dalbello.
+A mostly synthesizer-focused album, it made extensive use of the then-new digital sampling synthesizer, the Fairlight CMI.

 Guitarist and co-songwriter Dick Wagner revealed in 2014 that Cooper had relapsed to drinking heavily during the recording of DaDa, and had suggested that the album was a contract fulfillment requirement for which Warner Bros. was not pleased and consequently made no effort to promote, though Warner Bros. has never confirmed or denied this.
 This and other details, like the real-life cocktail waitresses that inspired "Scarlet and Sheba" are in his autobiography Not Only Women Bleed (2011).

-Cooper reportedly has no recollection of recording DaDa, or the preceding studio albums Special Forces (1981) and Zipper Catches Skin (1982), due to substance abuse.
-Cooper stated "I wrote them, recorded them and toured them and I don't remember much of any of that", though he toured only Special Forces.
-In 1996 Cooper said that DaDa was the scariest album he ever made, and that he never had any idea what it was about.
+DaDa is the final of three albums in which Cooper refers to as his "blackout" albums, the others being preceding studio albums Special Forces (1981) and Zipper Catches Skin (1982), due to substance abuse.
+Cooper stated "I wrote them, recorded them and toured them and I don't remember much of any of that", though he toured only Special Forces, the tour for which ended in February 1982.

+In 1996, Cooper said that DaDa was the scariest album he ever made, and that he never had any idea what it was about.
 There was no tour to promote DaDa, and none of its songs have ever been played live.

-DaDa was Cooper’s final studio album for his long-time label Warner Bros., and after its release he took a three-year hiatus from the music industry.
+Artwork and packaging

+The front cover for DaDa was based on a painting by Spanish surrealist artist Salvador Dalí titled Slave Market with the Disappearing Bust of Voltaire (1940).
+The back cover features a photograph of a young Cooper holding a dog with a separate photograph of an old man next to it.